TwoPizza9621536/VideoLister/README.md

-# LikedVideoLister
+# VideoLister

-A lister for liked videos from YouTube in .NET C# if you hate the web app or mobile app.
+A lister for videos from YouTube in .NET C# if you hate the web app or mobile app.
 This is created because there are no plans for the Python version, .NET has a better platform support for mobile and C# is a better language to work with JSON data than Python with the .NET libraries that is provided.